petenorth/unified-jboss-ocp/README.md

 * Errors from Camel routes after restarting JDG instance

-These tend to occue because the protobufs schema is no longer cached in the JDG instance.
+These tend to occur because the protobufs schema is no longer cached in the JDG instance.
 To resolve, restart the 'ref' deployment.
 This will force re-registration of protobufs schema and reload the reference data.